 Doctor of Physical Therapy

-Doctoral curriculum consists of theoretical lectures, laboratory sessions and local healthcare facility clinicals.
-In addition to orthotics and prosthetics, neuropathology, physiology and cardiopulmonary physical therapy, core subjects include:
+The doctoral curriculum consists of theoretical lectures, laboratory sessions, and local healthcare facility clinicals.
+In addition to orthotics and prosthetics, neuropathology, physiology, and cardiopulmonary physical therapy, core subjects include:

 - Patient management